text-mask/text-mask/ember/README.md

 * `ember server`
 * Open [http://localhost:4200](http://localhost:4200)

-You should have a working demo with examples.
+You should have a working demo.

 ## License